-5. Publication
+Publication

-External debt is calculated on a quarterly basis, and the time series extends back to 1995.
+External debt is calculated quarterly, and the time series extends back to 1995.
 It is published on the Central Bank's Statistics pages about two months after the end of each quarter.
 The Bank submits the same data to the World Bank.
 The data can be found on the World Bank website about 1-2 months after publication in Iceland.